ucsb-eri/webHookListener/README.md

   + some logging to /var/log/webhookListner.log

 ### Historic
+This section is mostly deprecated by the addition of an install script, but has been left for historic context/reference :-)

 Need to set some environment variables before running the app:

 + **WEBHOOK_LISTENER_SECRET_TOKEN** your github webhook secret string